 By realizing generators in this way it can be arranged that $\lambda_n(\cW)=0$.

 By Poincar\'{e} duality, the same holds for any closed simply connected $4$--manifold other than $S^4$.
-For instance, for stablization by $\CP^2$ (or $\overline{\CP}^2$), where the dual 2--spheres are copies of $\CP^1$, the framings on $W_I$ and $W_J$ can be recovered by boundary-twisting, which only creates repeating intersections. \end{proof}
+For instance, for stablization by $\CP^2$ (or $\overline{\CP}^2$), where the dual 2--spheres are copies of $\CP^1$, the framings on $W_I$ and $W_J$ can be recovered by boundary-twisting \cite[Sec.1.3]{FQ}, which only creates repeating intersections. $ \square$

 We remark that some control on the number of stablizations needed in Theorem~\ref{thm:stable-separation} can be obtained in terms of $m$ when $X$ is simply connected (so that $\Lambda_n(m)$ is finitely generated).
 For instance, a single stablization realizes $k$ times a generator by tubing $W_I$ or $W_J$ into $k$ copies (tubed together) of one of the dual spheres.